yousufk1729/slurpGPT/README.md

 ## Architecture
 The model trains in train.py according to a custom GPT defined in model.py, and the results are saved to a .pth file.
 This GPT can then be used in generate_text.py to create either random text or text from an input prompt, where the model will continue where you left off.

-This implementation is based on Andrej Karpathy’s deep learning tutorial and the seminal paper Attention Is All You Need.
+This implementation is based on Andrej Karpathy’s deep learning tutorial and the seminal paper *Attention Is All You Need*.
 I think these resources do a better job of explaining transformer theory, and I follow the typical structure of multi-headed self-attention/feedforward/layer normalization/residual transformer blocks for a decoder-only transformer.

 ## Training/Results
-The input, compiled by Andrej Karpathy, contains a collection of Shakespeare’s scripts (seems to be various acts/scenes from Coriolanus, Richard III, Romeo and Juliet, Henry VI, The Winter’s Tale, Measure for Measure, The Taming of the Shrew, The Tempest).
-After training for almost two hours (!), the model achieves some OK results, acting as a Lorem ipsum generator with Shakespearean flavour.
+The input, compiled by Andrej Karpathy, contains a collection of Shakespeare’s scripts (seems to be various acts/scenes from *Coriolanus*, *Richard III*, *Romeo and Juliet*, *Henry VI*, *The Winter’s Tale*, *Measure for Measure*, *The Taming of the Shrew*, *The Tempest*).
+After training for almost two hours (!), the model achieves some OK results, acting as a *Lorem ipsum* generator with Shakespearean flavour.
 For example:

 > **KING RICHARD II:**
 > Ratcliff more fable than all proud;